Akianonymus/gdrive-downloader/README.md

 <a href="https://github.com/Akianonymus/gdrive-downloader/blob/master/LICENSE"><img src="https://img.shields.io/github/license/Akianonymus/gdrive-downloader.svg?style=for-the-badge" alt="License"></a>
 </p>

-> gdrive-downloader is a collection of shell scripts runnable on all POSIX compatible shells ( sh / ksh / dash / bash / zsh / etc ).
+ > gdrive-downloader is a collection of shell scripts runnable on Bash 4.x+.
  >
  > It can be used to to download files or folders from google gdrive.

 - Minimal
 - Authentication support ( not required for public files/folders ).